ThomasPiergiovanni/P7/README.md

 ### 3.8.
 Deactivate the virtual environment.
 Once you're done using the program, you should leave the virtual environment.
 Simply type the following statement in your bash.
 > deactivate

+### 3.10.
+Test.
+If you want to modify the code, you can run unit test using pytest for testing.
+> pytest grandpy/

 ### 3.9.
 Uninstall.
 If you want to uninstall the program, simply delete the complete repository form your device.